jverzani/GoogleCharts.jl/README.md

 * providing various constructors to make the type of chart

 * providing a method to see the charts.
-From `IJulia` this happens automatically.
-From the command line, plots are rendered to a local browser through `repl_show`.
+This is called through `Julia`'s `show` mechanism.
 In general, the `render` method can draw the chart or charts to an IOStream or file.

 A basic usage (see the test/ directory for more)